Insality/druid/api/components/base/button_api.md

 Set Button mode to work inside user HTML5 interaction event.
-It's required to make protected things like copy & paste text, show mobile keyboard, etc The HTML5 button's doesn't call any events except on_click event.
+It's required to make protected things like copy & paste text, show mobile keyboard, etc The HTML5 button doesn't call any events except on_click event.
 If the game is not HTML, html mode will be not enabled

 - **Parameters:**